kchro3/random-notebooks/README.md

 sometimes mei and i will talk about math problems, and she'll actually use math and i'll cheat with python.

-1. the 30 second blinking game problem
+1. Jan 4th - the 30 second blinking game problem
+2. Jan 5th - paint-by-numbers problem